etijskens/et-micc/tutorials/TUTORIAL-1.rst

    (.venv) > python ./prof/run1.py
    et init: 0.000252 s
    et dot : 0.000219 s
-   0.000489 s
    np init: 7.8e-05 s
    np dot : 3.2e-05 s
-   0.00012 s
    -*# done #*-
    >

 Obviously, Numpy_ does significantly better than our naive dot product implementation.
 The reasons for this improvement are:

 *   Numpy_ arrays are contiguous data structures of floating point numbers, unlike Python's :py:class:`list`.
 Contiguous memory access is far more efficient.
 *   The loop over Numpy_ arrays is implemented in a low-level programming languange.
-  This allows to make full use of the processors hardware features, such as vectorization and fused multiply-add (FMA).
+    This allows to make full use of the processors hardware features, such as *vectorization* and *fused multiply-add* (FMA).

+Conclusion
+^^^^^^^^^^
+There are three important generic lessons to be learned from this tutorial:

+#.
+Always start your projects with a simple and straightforward implementation which
+    can be easily be proven to be correct.
+Write test code for proving correctness.

+#.
+Time your code to understand which parts are time consuming and which not.
+Optimize
+    bottlenecks first and do not waste time optimizing code that does not contribute significantly to the total runtime.
+Optimized code is typically harder to read and may become a maintenance issue.

+#.
+Before you write code, in this case our dot product implementation, spent some time
+    searching the internet to see what is already available.
+Especially in the field of scientific and high performance computing there are many excellent libraries available which are hard to beat.
+Use your precious time for new stuff.